 However, scammers have caught on and are starting to imitate these emails, which look similar to QuickBooks messages but point payees who click on a “Review and Pay” button to an illicit website.
 Once there, the hacker can steal ACH, banking account, and credit card details.
 This can have a negative impact on both parties—the customer who has their information compromised and the company who loses out on payment and has their reputation affected.

-5. Watch out for other adjacent scams and illicit attempts.
+5) Watch out for other adjacent scams and illicit attempts.
 These can vary widely.
-Some QR code scans will prompt you to download an app, when it’s safer to download an app directly from your phone’s app stores.
+Some QR code scans will prompt you to download an app when it’s safer to download an app directly from your phone’s app stores.
 If you receive an email alerting you that payment has failed, follow up directly with the company to clarify.
-Also be wary of phone calls from people pretending to be QuickBooks support agents or asking about emergency security updates.
-Millions of businesses and consumers have adopted QR codes over the last two years, and the use of QuickBooks and its email-generated invoices have increased as well.
+Also, be wary of phone calls from people pretending to be QuickBooks support agents or asking about emergency security updates.
+Millions of businesses and consumers have adopted QR codes over the last two years, and the use of QuickBooks and its email-generated invoices has increased as well.
 Both of these procedures have attracted the attention of hackers looking to make a quick buck or steal personal information.

 Yet increased awareness about both hack tactics is growing, centering the need for enhanced cybersecurity.
 At CMIT Solutions, we help businesses and their employees navigate an increasingly challenging digital landscape.
-We can help you strengthen your use of accounting applications like QuickBooks, managing licenses and authenticating software updates to protect your business.
+We can help you strengthen your use of accounting applications like QuickBooks, manage licenses, and authenticate software updates to protect your business.
 We can also assist with the proper deployment of payment processes such as QR codes.

 CMIT Solutions also help employees and individuals understand the changing nature of cyberthreats, rolling out ongoing education to keep everyone safe.
 This aligns with an elevated need for the protection of devices, networks, and IT systems.
 If you’re worried you’ve been targeted by illicit QR codes or QuickBooks invoices, we can help.
 Contact CMIT Solutions today to find out more.